Little Red Riding Hood

-"Little Red Riding Hood" (Le Petit Chaperon rouge) is a fairy tale by Charles Perrault about a young girl and a Big Bad Wolf.
+Little Red Riding Hood (Le Petit Chaperon rouge, Rotkäppchen, Cappuccetto Rosso) is a fairy tale about a young girl and a Big Bad Wolf.
 Some later versions include a woodsman.
-Its origins can be traced back to several pre-17th-century European folk tales.
-It was later retold in the 19th-century by the Brothers Grimm.
+Its origins can be traced back to several pre-17th-century European folk tales (including in present-day France, Italy, and German-speaking regions), with parallels in ancient oral narratives and motifs; it was first recorded in literary form in French by Charles Perrault, and later retold in the 19th-century by the Brothers Grimm.

 The story has varied considerably in different versions over the centuries, translations, and as the subject of numerous modern adaptations.
 Other names for the story are "Little Red Cap" or simply "Red Riding Hood".
 It is number 333 in the Aarne–Thompson classification system for folktales.